Disused railway stations on the Bristol to Exeter Line

+There are 22 disused railway stations on the Bristol to Exeter line between Bristol Temple Meads and Exeter St Davids.
+The line was completed in 1844 at which time the temporary terminus at Beambridge was closed.
+The most recent closure was Tiverton Junction which was replaced by a new station on a different site in 1986.
+12 of the disused stations have structures that can still be seen from passing trains.

 Background

 The 75 mi route was opened by the Bristol and Exeter Railway in stages between 1841 and 1844.
 In 1876 this company was amalgamated with the Great Western Railway which, in turn, was nationalised into British Railways in 1948.
 It is now owned by Network Rail.

 Apart from the temporary station at Beam Bridge which was only used for a year, the earliest closures were in the Weston-super-Mare area in order to provide new facilities for the traffic to that town, which was much greater than predicted when the line was planned.
 The majority of the remaining closures followed Dr Beeching's Reshaping of British Railways report of 1963.
 The most recent closure was Tiverton Junction, which was replaced by a new station at Tiverton Parkway on a site closer to Junction 27 of the M5 motorway, where the North Devon Relief Road joins it.

+13 stations remain open on the line today, but there have been proposals to reopen stations at Cullompton and Wellington.